maxibue/vinter-wiki/README.md

 ## Author

-The original author of this wiki is [@maximierung](https://github.com/maximierung) and now maintained by Uuvana Studios.
+The original author of this wiki is [@maximierung](https://github.com/maximierung) and now maintained by Arlo (Uuvana Studios).